corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## nCipher nShield

-Corda Enterprise nodes can be configured to generate keys in [nCipher nShield Connect](https://www.ncipher.com/products/general-purpose-hsms/nshield-connect) HSMs running firmware version 12.50.11.
+Corda: Enterprise Edition  nodes can be configured to generate keys in [nCipher nShield Connect](https://www.ncipher.com/products/general-purpose-hsms/nshield-connect) HSMs running firmware version 12.50.11.

 Security World Software has to be installed and configured for use with nCipherKM JCA/JCE Cryptographic Service Provider (CSP), as described in the documentation for nShield.